gterrono/regex-parser/Project/Readme.txt

 ParserCombinators.hs

 OVERVIEW: This is the Parser Combinators module developed in a previous homework which contains the various combinators which implement the Parser developed, such as between and choice.
+We're only using those that we need for our RegEx parser.

-DEPENDENCIES: Control.Monad, ParserTrans, Data.Char, System.IO
+DEPENDENCIES: ParserTrans

 ----------------------------------------------------------------